bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-29-jpeg-quality-estimation-a-different-heuristic.md

 ### [image-98.jpg](https://github.com/KBNLresearch/jpeg-quality-demo/blob/main/images/misc/image-98.jpg)

 Here, the quality is estimated at 63% by both the original and modified ImageMagick heuristics, with an "exact" match.
-However, the direct table match method results in a much higher (81%) quality, but the relatively low *NSE* value of 0.732 indicates a poor fit to the standard JPEG tables.
-This is confirmed by the scatter plot of *T* vs *T<sub>s</sub>* :
+However, the least squares matching method results in a much higher (81%) quality, but the relatively low *NSE* value of 0.732 indicates a poor fit to the standard JPEG tables.
+This is confirmed by the scatter plot of *T* against *T<sub>s</sub>* :

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2024/10/image-98-scatter.png" alt="scatter plot of T against Ts for file image-98.jpg, with Quality = 81%, RMSE = 25.509 and NSE = 0.732.">